shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 Currently, only the `id` is set.
 The id is provided by AVL (automatic vehicle location) devices installed on buses, trains and ferries.
 It is a string, as per specs, although it currently looks numerical for buses.
 For trains, it looks very different and even includes spaces.

 The id is just that: A vehicle identifier.
-As vehicles can be used for different routes, or even swapped (in case of a vehicle break down for example), it should not be used to deduce routes or similar.
+As vehicles can be used for different routes, or even swapped (in the case of a vehicle break down for example), the id should not be used to deduce routes or similar.
 Secondly, the id (& format) may change in future, so please don't try to deduce anything else from it.

 ## Stop Time Event